• Skip to primary navigation

 Share

-This fennel orange salad is full of fennel-tastic flavour a simple show-stopping side for a dinner party or quick addition to weeknight meals.
-As an added bonus it is full of Vitamin C to fight off winter colds.
+This Fennel Orange Salad is full of fennel-tastic flavour, a simple show-stopping side for a dinner party or quick addition to weeknight meals.
+As an added bonus, it is full of Vitamin C to fight off winter colds.

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video Print Recipe

-But, if this is not the fennel salad you had in mind then don't panic you can try another of our fennel salads such as our Fennel Salad with Mandarin & Blanched Almonds or our exotic Shaved Fennel, Zucchini Ribbons & Dukkah Salad.
+But, if this is not the fennel salad you had in mind, then don't panic; you can try another of our fennel salads such as our Fennel Salad with Mandarin & Blanched Almonds or our exotic Shaved Fennel, Zucchini Ribbons & Dukkah Salad.

 Ingredients & Substitutions

-• Arugula/Rocket - in this salad for its vivid green colour and to bulk it up, this can be swapped with any sturdy greens, such as baby spinach, silverbeet, chard or cos/romaine lettuce.
+• Arugula/Rocket - in this salad for its vivid green colour and to bulk it up, this can be swapped with any sturdy greens, such as baby spinach, kale, silverbeet, chard or cos/romaine lettuce.

-• Orange - for its sweet juicy flavour, you can use any of your favourite sweet citruses here, try mandarins, clementines, tangelos, blood oranges or even pink grapefruit are all great alternatives.
+• Orange - for its sweet juicy flavour, you can use any of your favourite sweet citruses here; try mandarins, clementines, tangelos, blood oranges, or even pink grapefruit are all great alternatives.

 Labelled ingredients needed to make fennel and orange salad.

-How to make this salad
+How to Make this Salad

 Wash the fennel, cut off the base, hard fennel core and any damaged parts.
 Shred finely, either using a mandoline/v-slicer or with a sharp knife.

-If you are not making up this salad straight away then it is a good idea to place the fennel in a bowl and fill it with cold water as it discolours easily.
+If you are not making up this salad straight away, then it is a good idea to place the fennel in a bowl and fill it with cold water as it discolours easily.
 Drain and dry when you are ready to make up your salad.

-Place all your vinaigrette ingredients in a small glass jar, season with sea salt and cracked black pepper then shake until emulsified.
-Taste and adjust seasonings according to your taste.
+Place all your vinaigrette ingredients in a small glass jar, and season with sea salt and cracked black pepper.

 Toss until everything is well coated with the dressing, taste and adjust seasonings according to your taste.

 Arrange in a salad bowl and chill until you are ready to serve.
+For added texture and crunch, you may garnish with some roasted nuts such as pecans or walnuts.

 • Pasta Amatriciana